harvester/harvesterhci.io/kb/2023-08-11/using_netapp_third_party_storage.md

 1. Enable multipathd

    The following is required to enable multipathd.
-   This must be done on every node of the Harvester cluster.
+   This must be done on every node of the Harvester cluster, using root access.
    The preceding steps should only be done once on a single node.

    1. Create this file in `/oem/99_multipathd.yaml`: